 5. Bondi Beach

-Located 15 minutes drive away from the city center, Bondi Beach is a great spot for seaside stroll or picnic and is home to one of the oldest surf life saving clubs in the world.
+Located 15 minutes drive away from the city centre, Bondi Beach is a great spot for a seaside stroll or picnic and is home to one of the oldest surf life-saving clubs in the world.

 6. Fraser Island

 Located between Bundaberg and Brisbane off Australia’s east coast, Fraser Island is the largest sand island in the world.
 The beach is 75 miles long, and you can see the coloured sandstone cliffs of The Cathedrals, rusted hulls of shipwrecks, and Champagne Pools.

 The island has conserved many species like Sharks, dolphins, and whales prowl the waters and its fauna includes wild horses, dingoes, bats, sugar gliders, and more than 300 species of birds.